 Next up was Mustard Canyon and the Harmony Borax Works historical site, just north of the Furnace Creek Visitor Center; when heading south, watch for the turnoff to your right.
 Borax (yes, the same mineral used in the cleaning powder/roach killer of the same name) used to be mined here, but the mines were abandoned years ago.
 Mustard Canyon itself is a collection of wind and water carved badlands; pretty enough, but since we had spent time exploring the similar Twenty Mule Team Canyon the day before, we decided not to stay long and continue on instead.

 We made a brief stop at the Furnace Creek Resort for a late breakfast/brunch before continuing on (no facilities are available in the park south of Furnace Creek, and we didn’t want to backtrack all the way back to get lunch later).
 The resort consists of two pieces – the resort itself, which is connected to the Furnace Creek Visitor Center, and the historic Furnace Creek Inn across the street, which is considerably more opulent (and expensive).
-All services are available here, including an 18-hole golf course, which claims to be the world’s lowest at 214 feet below sea level.
+All services are available here, including an 18-hole golf course, which claims to be the world’s lowest at 214 feet below sea level like the public golf course in Phoenix.
 Furnace Creek is also where the highest temperature ever recorded in North America, and possibly the world, was observed on July 10, 1913, when the mercury hit 134 degrees Fahrenheit (57 degrees Centigrade).
 We headed over to the 49’er Cafe for our brunch.
 As you would expect from a National Park concession, the food was OK, albeit overpriced, though there is a nice

 view from the parking lot.